 The benefit is not authorized until the employee has agreed to transfer and the date of the transfer has been established.

 The supporting personnel and transportation offices provide counseling on these benefits.
 Rules governing PCS benefits can be found in Chapter 4 of the DoD Joint Travel Regulations, Volume 2, at www.defensetravel.dod.mil/site/travelreg.cfm.

 Relocation expenses usually reimbursed include:

-Early Retirement and Buyouts—DoD has permanent authority to reduce staff by allowing employees to retire under reduced age and service requirements (that is, age 50 with 20 years of service, any age with 25 years of service).
+Early Retirement and Buyouts—DoD has permanent authority to reduce staff by allowing employees to retire under reduced age and service requirements of age 50 with 20 years of service or any age with 25 years of service.
 See Section 5 of Chapter 3.

 DoD also has permanent authority to reduce staff for either downsizing or restructuring purposes by offering voluntary separation incentive payments, also called buyouts.
 See DoD Authority in Section 3 of this chapter.

 In early retirements and buyouts, DoD operates under special rules regarding waivers of the general requirement that a retiring employee needs to have been in the Federal Employees Health Benefits program for five years before retirement in order to continue health insurance in retirement.
 See FEHB Coverage After Retirement in Chapter 2, Section 1.

 FEHB Premiums—Under 5 U.S.C.
 8905a(d)(4), DoD continues to pay its share of Federal Employees Health Benefits program premiums, plus the administrative surcharge, for up to 18 months for employees who take temporary continuation of coverage (see Temporary Continuation of Coverage in Chapter 2, Section 1):